 In addition to the diversity of the landscape, hikers in Custer State Park love how dog-friendly the park’s trails are.
-If you’re looking to take your furry best friend (or anyone else) on a hike in Custer State Park, you’ll find options that range from a quarter-of-a-mile to 22 miles in length.
+If you’re looking to take your furry best friend (or anyone else) on a hike in the park, you’ll find options that range from a quarter-of-a-mile to 22 miles in length.
 Visitors can pick up detailed maps and information from any of the park’s visitor centers.
 Some popular hikes include:

 Lover’s Leap Trail is located across Highway 16A from the Peter Norbeck Outdoor Education Center.
 This 3-mile loop features beautiful wildflowers and the iconic Custer State Park sign that reads, “Custer State Park is a place where one can still be an unworried and unregimented individual and wear any old clothes and sit on a log and get his sanity back again.”